The Point Men (2001 film)

-The Point Men is a 2001 action crime thriller film by John Glen, the director of all the James Bond films in the 1980s.
-He cast Maryam d'Abo, the leading Bond girl from his film The Living Daylights (1987), in a small role in this film.
+The Point Men is a 2001 spy thriller film directed by John Glen in his final film before his retirement.
+The film stars Christopher Lambert with supporting roles from Kerry Fox, Vincent Regan, Cal MacAninch, Donald Sumpter, and Maryam d'Abo.

 Plot

 Tony Eckhardt is shot in an anti-terrorist operation and insists that the man killed during the operation was not their intended target, the terrorist Amar Kamil.
 Kamil undergoes extensive facial reconstruction surgery to look like a man kidnapped to take the fall for an assassination planned to take place during an upcoming press conference.
 Members of the Israeli team are being killed off and Eckhardt pursues Kamil while hoping to stay alive to raise his unborn daughter.